Cybonic/SPVSoAP3D/README.md

 SPVSoAP3D_iros24.zip contains additionally the descriptors and results obtained with SPVSoAP3D on all sequences.
 SPVSoAP3D_iros24.zip has the following strucutre:
 ```
 24SPVSoAP3D_iros24.zip
+├── READ-ME.md # file explaining the meaning of each file
 ├── GT23
 ├── OJ22
 ├── OJ23